 31.2 LC MAC specification

-The LC MAC that supports the LC common-mode (LC CM) PHY mode shall consist of a subset of functionalities in Clause 10 (MAC sublayer functional description), in subclauses 10.3 (DCF), 10.4 (MSDU and MMPDU fragmentation), 10.5 (MSDU and MMPDU defragmentation), and 10.6 (Multirate support) are required.Table 31-1 shows the requirements on MAC functions by different PHY modes of an LC STA.
+The LC MAC that supports different LC PHY modes shall consist of a subset of functionalities in Clause 10 (MAC sublayer functional description) and may require the Clause 26 (High Efficiency (HE) MAC specification).
+Table 31-1 shows the requirements on MAC functions by different PHY modes of an LC STA.

+Table 31-1 —Requirements on MAC functions by an LC STA